2018 domestic fees (indicative)

 Develop your own brief for a product design project which will include research, analysis, brief refinement, concept development, prototyping and presentation communication.
 Students will take significant responsibility for the whole project from inception to completion with supervisory support provided.
 A successful outcome from this studio may be developed more in Studio 4.

 Develop a concept for a large scale commercial design project within the framework of sustainable design.

 Develop a portfolio that describes and presents major design outcomes and provides evidence of individual design literacy and subject knowledge.

 Product Design Studio 4

-This studio is linked to the aims of Product Studio 6.
-Take the opportunity to further identify and develop your design focus.
-You will have the choice of further extending the work developed in Product Studio 6 or design a second portfolio of product solutions that is resolved, relevant, compelling and evocative.
-You are expected to take significant responsibility for the whole project from inception to completion with supervisory support provided.
+Develop your own brief and concepts for a product design project.
+This may further extend the work developed in Studio 3 or be a second portfolio of product solutions that is resolved, relevant, compelling and evocative.
+Students will take significant responsibility for the whole project from inception to completion with supervisory support provided.

 Machiko is interested in Human Centred Design and likes looking at what we do everyday and how this affects our behaviour.
 Machiko values both applied methods and the practice of design to increase sustainability of products and services.